krwenholz/krwenholz.github.io/index.md

 cookbooks.

 ## Current Projects ##
 * Build more furniture!
-There's a post in progress on the bed I made.
-Someday I might even post pictures of the bookshelf and side tables.
-Furniture making turned out to be an excellent hobby for me.
+[This post](/2015/10/31/platform-bed/) covers everything I've built as of August 2018.
+Side tables and Christmas gifts are up next.
 * <strike>Plan an awesome wedding, to an awesome woman.</strike>
 * <strike>Finish an Honors Senior Thesis on my Support Vector Machine for the timeliness of the ferry system.</strike>